BenRStutzman/kryptos/README.md

 # kryptos
-Tools for codebreaking
+Tools for codebreaking, designed for the Kryptos codebreaking competition hosted by CWU.

-I use them by starting python in my command line, then running
+I use them by starting Python in my command line, then running

 from codes import *